 RIVERSIDE & CAMBUSKENNETH ABBEY

 Venture to the outskirts of Stirling and explore this peaceful neighbourhood across the River Forth.
 Here you will find a beautiful old Augustinian monastery from the 12th century where Robert the Bruce held his parliaments.
 Cambuskenneth Abbey was abandoned during the Scottish Reformation and today only the tall campanile tower survives.
-Please note the abbey is currently closed for maintenance.

 District secret: Take a walk around this quiet and green district off the beaten track.
 One of the routes you can take starts with crossing the Shore Bridge, over the railway and into Riverside.
 Follow the course of the river and take in traces of the industries which once flourished here.
 Continue onto Abbey Road before crossing the pedestrian bridge to Cambuskenneth.